 For mild constipation, your veterinarian may recommend giving your cat a lubricant, such as an oral hair ball remedy, for a few days or adding a tablespoon or two of plain, canned pumpkin to your cat’s daily diet.
-She may also provide you with doses of other over-the-counter stool softeners, such as Metamucil or MiraLAX, or recommend medications to stimulate intestinal motility.
+She may also provide you with doses of other over-the-counter stool softeners, or recommend medications to stimulate intestinal motility.
 In general, you should avoid giving mineral oil by mouth, because cats can accidentally inhale the substance into their lungs.

 For more severe constipation, it may be necessary for the clinic staff to give your cat an enema to remove the feces, which may require anesthesia.